lucabriguglia/OpenCQRS/docs/Without-Event-Sourcing.md

 # Without Event Sourcing

 Event Sourcing functionalities of Kledex can be used just as an advanced logging system for your domain.
-The CQRS pattern does not need the domain object to be recreated from history by loading all past events.
-The single source of truth can be a SQL Server database with normalised data (or any other data provider) and use the read model to optimised queries.
+The single source of truth can be a SQL Server database with normalised data (or any other data provider) and use the read model for optimised queries or use just one data store altogether.

 First, create a domain object that inherits from **AggregateRoot**.
 This is how a Product class might look like: